roualdes/minipdb/README.md

 ### update

-Update the Stan program pointed to by and using the information contained in the specified TOML file,
+Update the Stan program pointed to by and using the information contained in the specified YAML file,

 ```
-minipdb update stan_program.toml
+minipdb update stan_program.yml
 ```

-where `stan_program.toml` looks like the example above, except the defaults are now set by the corresponding values in Meta for the specified model name.
-Any values not specified in `stan_program.toml` will not be updated.
+where `stan_program.yml` looks like the example above, except the defaults are now set by the corresponding values in Meta for the specified model name.
+Any values not specified in `stan_program.yml` will not be updated.

 Like `init`, this command does not `run` a model.
 The user is responsible for calling `run` following an update.